joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 #### - Azure Operational Checklist table

-This is a very quick, example of what an Azure Operational Checklist could look like, if you record what tasks you do, then you can look at further automation around implementation and reporting.
+This is a very quick example of what an Azure Operational Checklist could look like; if you record what tasks you do, you can look at further automation around implementation and reporting.

 ####